'50 things to do before you're 11¾' at Dudmaston

-If you haven’t got one already, grab a ‘50 things to do before you’re 11 ¾’ activity booklet from reception and get ready for lots of outdoors fun and adventure.
+If you haven’t got one already, grab a ‘50 things to do before you’re 11 ¾’ activity leaflet from reception and get ready for lots of outdoors fun and adventure.
 There are stickers to collect along the way too.

-Roll down the really big hill in our garden
+No. 2 Roll down a really big hill

 Have you ever tried rolling or running or crawling down the steep bank in our garden?
 How many different ways can you get from top to bottom, or bottom to top?
 One thing is for sure, you’ll be huffing and puffing once you’re finished.

 No. 5 Skim a stone

 Skimming a stone takes skill and technique.
 Are you up to the challenge?
 First of all you need to find a smooth, flat pebble.
 Then have a few practice goes.
 How many times can you make it skip across the water?
 Head down to Big Pool at the bottom of the garden or find one of the three pools in Comer Woods.

 Follow the Explorer trail in Comer Woods and take a break at the Scout Camp.
 It's the perfect halfway point to pause.
 Tuck into a picnic, climb the tree with many trunks or follow the tree stump path.
 A little further along the trail you'll find a great spot for den building.
 Gather natural materials and challenge your friends and family to build the best woodland shelter.

 Bring your bikes to Comer Woods and try out the 3.5km Explorer trail.
 This mixed surface route is a great place for a family bike ride in traffic-free surroundings.
 Balance bikes are available to borrow for free from the Shepherd's Hut, which opens from 11am at weekends and during the school holidays.

 No. 9 Eat a picnic in the wild